UBrau/ProcessDE/README.md

 - Optionally, folder with input files for GO analysis per contrast
 - Log file

+## Example input
+Input files are provided in the _example_ folder based on _Salmon_ counts of RNA-seq samples from mouse neurons depolarized with KCl, Maze et al., _Neuron_ (2015), GEO: [GSE69807](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE69807).
+The subfolder auxFiles contains a transcript to gene mapping file and a gene information file generated from the GENCODE vM21 annotation.

 ## Author
+Please let me know if you have questions or encounter errors by emailing or raising an issue.

 Ulrich Braunschweig, University of Toronto

 [email](mailto:u.braunschweig@utoronto.ca)